Visual Studio 2019

 Azure Logic App Development in Portal vs Visual Studio

 A funny thing happens when you move away from doing Prototype Azure Logic App all in the Portal to doing them in Visual Studio (where you are supposed to do Production develop).
 What’s funny… or is it annoying?
 Well, development life turns out is not the same.
+In the next few days I will be adding a small trip thought some things I notice between the two modes of development.

 -